nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 > Note that the ledger of date 2020-07-07 was not created beforehand.
 However, the ledger will be automatically created by the operation, and will resume as per normal.

 ## Testing EntryTracker
-1. The following testing guide assumes that [testing above](#testing-manualTracker) is completed.
+1. The following testing guide assumes that the test for __Manual Tracker__ has been completed.

 **Show Command List** <br />
 1. Enter ```commands``` into the console.